Paul Elder -- A Body of Evidence

 - 100 crunches 4 days each week.

-As a result of focusing on his once-neglected upper body strength, the shoulder pain he endured for fifteen years “has lessened markedly to an occasional dull ache.”
+As a result of focusing on his once-neglected upper body strength, the shoulder pain he endured for over fifteen years is gone!
 And the good news doesn’t stop there.
-Paul is continuing to get stronger!
-He experienced a 40% strength gain in his first seven months of resistance training.
+Paul is continuing to get stronger -- experiencing a 40% strength gain in his first seven months of resistance training.

 "I like that my pecs, back and gut are now toned and no longer flabby."